Exactech Knee and Ankle Replacement Insert and Liner Lawsuit

 Exactech Knee and Ankle Liner Recall Lawyers

 Exactech has recalled hundreds of thousands of its polyethylene knee and ankle liners and inserts due to potential degradation of the plastic and the threat of potential injury caused by failing devices.
+Exactech may be currently facing nearly 1,000 knee injury lawsuits in federal and state courts.
+A federal multidistrict litigation (MDL) has been established in the U.S. District Court for the Eastern District of New York.
+A similar state court action is ongoing in Florida.

 In some cases of knee or ankle replacement device failure, a lawsuit may be considered to seek compensation for risks and injuries of the device.
 Past knee and ankle joint replacement lawsuits have provided compensation for medical costs, lost wages, revision surgery, pain and suffering and other damages.
+Seeking advice from an attorney experienced in medical device injury cases may help determine what your next steps should be.

 If you or a loved one were implanted with an Exactech Polyethylene Knee or Ankle Insert or Liner as part of a knee or ankle replacement surgery, you may be eligible for compensation.